 Sharing of activities and courses.
 ICT-INOV aims to promote the sharing and re-use of content among teachers.
 This will allow the creation of a community spirit in the teaching community.
 It will further allow educators to be recognised for their creative work.
 And finally, it will add value to the generated educational content by allowing others to build on it and to expand it.
 This will be achieved by enabling educators to make their activities public.

-Public activities will not only be visible by other educators; rather, educators will be able to copy them in their working space and adapt them to their own students' needs, with the option of making the result again public.
+A library of public complete activities.
+A library of complete learning activities will be available.
+Public activities will not only be visible by other educators; rather, educators will be able to either use them directly in their courses or copy them in their working space and adapt them to their own students' needs, with the option of making the result again public.
+At least 45 complete activities will be published through the platform.